The second Hochschild cohomology and deformations of Brauer graph algebras

 Then the general form of $\tphi_s$ is given as where $\zeta_j^{(s)} \in \Bbbk.$ \end{enumerate}

-\begin{remark} It is not hard to see that the terms in each sum constructed in Subsections \ref{sec:cochain(a)}--\ref{sec:cochain(c)} form a basis for the set $\ho_{\kk (Q')_0^e}(\kk S, B_\Gamma)$ of 2-cochains (of course, in concrete examples, only part of the terms will appear).
+\begin{remark} It is not hard to see that each term appeared in the above sums (for example, the term $C_\alpha^i$ in the sum of (1), the term $C_\beta^{j}\beta$ in the sum of (12), etc.) constructed in Subsections \ref{sec:cochain(a)}--\ref{sec:cochain(c)} contributes one dimension for the $\kk$-space $\ho_{\kk (Q')_0^e}(\kk S, B_\Gamma)$ of 2-cochains (of course, in concrete examples, only part of the terms will appear).
 In Appendix, we will show that the non-trivial cocycles in the second Hochschild cohomology group $\hh^2(B_\Gamma)$ only involve those terms with the coefficients $\lambda,\mu,\varepsilon,\kappa$. \end{remark}